Ranking with Confidence for Large Scale Comparison Data: Introduction

 \subsection{Contributions}

-Our main contributions are: (1) we propose a new formulation for the ranking problem, based on a well-defined data model.
-Furthermore, the formulation is generic enough to allow for personalized annotator behavior (Section~\ref{sec:ProbStatement}); (2) we propose a sum of quasi-convex approximation thus avoiding the drawbacks of the original optimization; (3) an algorithm that scales well with the number of items: an increase from 1000 to 8000 items only leads to an increase of one order of magnitude in time (seconds), while the benchmark methods increase by two (Section~\ref{sec:OptimizationProb}); (4) we provide a measure of confidence on each pairwise comparison, obtained from the weights in the iterative reweighed optimization (Section\ref{sec:Approximation}); (5) when compared with state-of-the-art active learning methods, we can achieve a lower computational time by at least one order of magnitude in seconds, when aiming at Kendall tau higher than $0.85$; compared with the closely related model of SVM-Rank Aggregation, PD-Rank shows higher Kendall tau up to at least 10 standard trials and lower computational time (Section~\ref{sec:Experiments}).
+Our main contributions are: \begin{itemize} \item we propose a \textbf{new formulation for the ranking problem}, based on a well-defined data model, that allows for personalized annotator behavior (Section~\ref{sec:ProbStatement}); \item we propose a \textbf{sum of quasi-convex approximations} thus avoiding the drawbacks of the original optimization and a \textbf{fast specialized algorithm} that scales well with the number of items (Section~\ref{sec:OptimizationProb}); \item we provide a measure of \textbf{confidence on each pairwise comparison}, obtained from weights learned during loss optimization (Section~\ref{sec:Approximation}); \item when compared with state-of-the-art methods PD-Rank \textbf{outperforms competitors for independent noise model with limited observations} (up to at least 10 standard trials); is still \textbf{competitive for the BT noise model} for connected data and few observations; \textbf{scales well with the number of items}; compared with active learning methods, \textbf{achieves high Kendall values in less computational time}. \end{itemize}